johnernaut/webhog/README.md

 ##Installation
 `go get github.com/johnernaut/webhog`

-You may also want to import the given SQL file into your database.

 ##Usage
 Make a `POST` request to `http://localhost:3000/scrape` with a header set to value `X-API-KEY: SCRAPEAPI`.
 Pass in a JSON value of the URL you'd like to fetch: `{ "url": "http://facebook.com"}` (as an example).
 You'll notice an `Ent dir: /blah/blah/blah` printed to the console - your assets are saved there.
 To test, open the given `index.html` file.